UPDATE _V1 (first part) took place in November 2020. The master classes that have taken place can be viewed here.

 EXHIBITION OPENING ONLINE

 Audio-visual media exhibition “ART EXTENDS LIVES”.
-Artists will offer fresh, “life-extending” experiences to visitors.
+Artists offer fresh, “life-extending” experiences to visitors.
 Exploring art as a kind of road of searching that allows interactive experimentation with space, environment and perception; like artists themselves experiment with their own lives; seeking new ways to exist, see and think.